mackenr/mackenr/README.md

 I am a strong proponent of the ubiquitous utility of data disciplines.
 It is the convergence of my military and academic histories, which are the intrinsic drivers of my passion for using data and mathematical tools to optimize risk, guide decisions and solve complex problems.

 ---

+### Data Related Interests:
+- Optimization
+  - The concept of optimization is a philosophical motivation for my interest in data science and coding in general.
+  - Metaheuristics like Ant colony optimization and Genetic algorithms are fascinating to me.
+- Data Wrangling
+  - Web Scraping
+  - Regex
+  - Cleaning
+  > Overall I enjoy finding the patterns and solving the problems involved in acquiring and cleaning data.
+This seems to be the most interesting and useful part as the further steps in the data pipeline seem to be far relatively generalizable from that point on.

+- Generalizable pipelines
+   After Data is properly wrangled, I enjoy creating and making subtle tweaks to the pipeline.
+The most immediately rewarding process is seeing your model's results improve.

+>Ultimately, I am interested in creating the most efficient systems possible subject to real world constraints, in order to provide the most objective guidance for decision-making.

+---

 ### Clearance:

 [Inactive TS-SCI clearance]